-Ejection murmurs are caused by the flow of blood through stenotic or deformed valves or increased flow through normal valves.
+The blood flow causes ejection murmurs through stenotic or deformed valves or increased flow through normal valves.
 Regurgitant systolic murmurs begin with S1, with no interval between S1 and the beginning of the murmur.
 Regurgitation murmurs generally continue throughout systole.
-Regurgitation systolic murmurs are caused by the flow of blood from a chamber at a higher pressure throughout systole than the receiving chamber.
+Regurgitation systolic murmurs are caused by blood flow from a chamber at a higher pressure throughout the systole than in the receiving chamber.
 Regurgitation systolic murmurs are associated with only three conditions:

 The murmur of pulmonary insufficiency is a distinctive diastolic murmur.
 It is low-pitched, early in onset, and of short duration.
 It ends well before the first heart sound.
 It occurs with postoperative TOF, pulmonary hypertension, postoperative pulmonary valvotomy for pulmonary stenosis, or other deformities of the pulmonary valve.

 Mid-diastolic murmur results from abnormal ventricular filling.
-The murmur results from turbulent flow through the tricuspid or mitral valve due to stenosis.
+Due to stenosis, the murmur results from turbulent flow through the tricuspid or mitral valve.
 They are associated with mitral stenosis or large left-to-right shunt VSD or PDA, producing relative mitral stenosis secondary to increased flow across the normal-sized mitral valve.
 It is seen in the atrial septal defect (ASD), total or partial anomalous pulmonary venous return (TAPVR, PAPVR), endocardial cushion defects, or abnormal stenosis of the tricuspid valve.

 The most significant is the PDA high-to-low shunting.
 The patency of the ductus is normal in the first 24 hours of life, but a few weeks later, a patent ductus is abnormal.
-It is more common in girls (sex ratio of 3:2), tends to affect siblings, and maybe a complication of maternal rubella.
+It is more common in girls (sex ratio of 3:2), tends to affect siblings, and may be a complication of maternal rubella.
 It is six times more common in infants born at high altitudes and more common in premature infants.
-If the ductus is large, there may be a vigorous pericardial activity, a systolic thrill, and bounding pulses.
+There may be a vigorous pericardial activity, a systolic thrill, and bounding pulses if the ductus is large.
 There may be symptoms of congestive heart failure (CHF).

 Acyanotic heart defects are those that produce a left-to-right shunt.
-Typically, these defects do not produce cyanosis because there is sufficient oxygenated blood in the circulation.
-The left-to-right or right-to-left shunts produce increased pulmonary blood flow and increased workload on the heart.7
+Typically, these defects do not produce cyanosis because sufficient oxygenated blood is in circulation.
+The left-to-right or right-to-left shunts increase pulmonary blood flow and workload on the heart (AHA, 2020b).

 PDA is the failure of the ductus to close in response to increased arterial oxygen concentrations after the initiation of pulmonary function.
 The persistence of the ductus arteriosus is beyond 24 hours.
 A systolic murmur is heard.
-Bounding peripheral pulses help to differentiate a PDA from a Ventricular Septal Defect (VSD).
+Bounding peripheral pulses help differentiate a PDA from a Ventricular Septal Defect (VSD).
 The precordium is usually active.
 Some infants will have widened pulse pressures.
 Infants weighing <1,000 grams are likely to have reduced systolic and diastolic pressures.
 The volume overload of blood in the left atrium and left ventricle lead to increased pulmonary venous engorgement.
-In addition to the systolic murmur and bounding pulses symptoms of CHF are tachypnea, dyspnea, hoarse cry, frequent lower respiratory tract infections and coughing, and poor weight gain.
-Timing of PDA treatment is controversial with three broad approaches to timing:
+In addition to the systolic murmur and bounding pulses, CHF symptoms are tachypnea, dyspnea, hoarse cry, frequent lower respiratory tract infections and coughing, and poor weight gain.
+The timing of PDA treatment is controversial with three broad approaches to timing: